liujoshua/BridgeDocs/_articles/ios_get_started.md

 * \BridgeAppSDKSample\Resources\JSON\Consent.json
 * \BridgeAppSDKSample\Resources\JSON\Onboarding.json

-However, to just get started, you might find it simplier to do the following:
+However, to just get started, you might find it simpler to do the following:

 ````
 //